alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 imposed personal income tax; prior to that date, only Québec imposed such a tax.

-Income tax withholdings are calculated by applying a federal tax rate and a separate provincial/territorial tax rate to the employee’s taxable income.
-The employee’s province of employment determines which provincial/territorial tax rate to apply.
+Income tax withholdings are calculated by applying a federal tax rate and a separate provincial/territorial tax rate to the employee's taxable income.
+The employee's province of employment determines which provincial/territorial tax rate to apply.
 The federal government and all provinces and territories, except Québec, have the same definition of taxable income.